-Volume rendering is a tool for visualizing threedimensional scalar data.
-According to the way of dealing with data, volume rendering can be divided into several categories.
+Volume rendering are techniques for visualizing threedimensional data sets.
+These techniques can be divided into several categories.
 One group uses an intermediate representation (i.e., a polygonal surface) for rendering.
-The user defines an iso-value and the surface corresponding to this value is resampled from the data.
+According to a user defined iso-value a surface is resampled from the data.
 Well known techniques are Marching Tetrahedra and Marching Cubes [Lorensen and Cline 1987].
-Extracted iso-surface is rendered using traditional surface rendering techniques exploiting the graphics hardware.
+The extracted iso-surface is rendered using traditional surface rendering techniques.
 In contrast to surface rendering, direct volume rendering (DVR) does not extract surfaces before rendering, but directly renders images from given three-dimensional samples.
 DVR techniques fall into two main classes: image-order and object-order techniques.
-Ray-casting [Levoy 1987] is a typical representative of an image-order approach, where rays are shooted from the eye-point via the image plane through the volume data.
-On the other hand object-order techniques, e.g., splatting [Westover 1990], traverse the volume samples and project the sample footprints onto the image plane.
-These techniques are of computational complexity $O(N^3)$ for an $N \times N \times N$ data array, because all the samples have to be processed to get the final image.
+Ray-casting [Levoy 1987] is a typical representative of an image-order approach, where rays are sent from the eye-point via the image plane through the volume data.
+On the other hand object-order techniques, e.g., splatting [Westover 1990], traverse the volume samples and project them onto the image plane.
+All these techniques are at least of computational complexity $O(N^3)$ for an $N \times N \times N$ data array.

-Frequency domain volume rendering (also known as Fourier volume rendering (FVR) [Malzbender 1993]) is a volume rendering technique based on a fundamentally different idea, i.e., the projection slice theorem [Levoy 1992].
+Frequency domain volume rendering (also known as Fourier volume rendering (FVR) [Malzbender 1993]) is a volume rendering technique based on a completely different idea, i.e., the projection slice theorem [Levoy 1992].
 The goal is to compute projections of the volumetric data (complexity $O(N^3)$).
 Projections in the spatial domain correspond to slicing in the frequency domain (complexity $O(M^2)$ for a $M \times M$ reconstructed slice).
 Therefore slicing is used in frequency domain volume rendering to reduce the computational complexity of projections in spatial domain.

 Three-dimensional data are first transformed from the spatial domain into the frequency domain.
-This is done by using a three-dimensional Fourier or Hartley Transform.
-The discrete one-dimensional forward and inverse Fourier Transforms (DFT) are given by equations 1 and 2.
+This can be done by using a three-dimensional Fourier or Hart-ley Transform.
+The discrete one-dimensional forward and inverse Fourier Transforms are given by equations 1 and 2.

-$$F[\omega] = \sum{x=0}^{N-1} f[x] \cdot e^{-i2\pi\omega x/N} \tag{1}$$ where f is the discrete function given by N samples and F is its frequency spectrum.
+$$F[\boldsymbol{\omega}] = \sum{x=0}^{N-1} f[x] \cdot e^{-i2\pi\omega x/N}$$ (1)